 - Call someone you haven’t spoken to in a while.
-Sounds so simple, but it will mean a lot to a friend, an old landlord or a relative.
+It sounds so simple, but it will mean a lot to a friend, an old landlord or a relative.
 For the record, my landlord from 20 years ago called me this Christmas to catch up, and it was like a gift.
 Best phone call I’ve had in months.

-- Pay off someone’s library fine
+- Pay off someone’s library fine.

 - Leave positive, encouraging notes on the bathroom mirror at home, school or the office like this amazing teen did at her school.
 You can find loads of inspiring messages here.

 - Help someone load their groceries into their car.
 Push their cart back to the cart-park too.
 If you pay to use your grocery cart, don’t worry about collecting your change when you’re finished.
 Hand your cart off to someone else, and ask them to do the same when they’re finished with it.

 - Leave an envelope of microwave popcorn and a Red Box movie rental code in a neighbour’s mailbox.